 In recent decades, a number of events have supplemented the income that the Consignment Shop provides; an annual direct mail Fund Raising Drive, prominent local guest speakers, a silent auction, garden tour and annual used book sale all help support the generous donation of time and resources from local Businesses, trustees and friends of the library.
 This community collaboration has allowed the library to regularly update and renovate the building.
 In recent years, the basement has been extensively upgraded, including the plumbing and heating.
 The furnace has been replaced as well as the upstairs ceiling and the floors have been refinished, both upstairs and down.

 Today's library collection focuses heavily on current fiction.
 Clift Rodgers Library is not a reference library; there isn't even a card catalog in evidence!
 This is a library for pleasure readers, both adult and child.
-The Book Committee and the librarians, who do their best to fulfill patron's requests, to choose what books to purchase.

-The current board recently ratified an updated mission and vision statement, as a means to communicate the aims and spirit of the library:
+The current board ratified an updated mission and vision statement, as a means to communicate the aims and spirit of the library:

 "The Mission of Clift Rodgers Library is to respond to the reading needs and interests of its community of readers."